hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 <a rel="nofollow" href="http://www.amazon.com/gp/product/B00IU0UMSC/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00IU0UMSC&linkCode=as2&tag=hikeve-20&linkId=EAFEBCVMMSNCWMCD"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00IU0UMSC&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B00IU0UMSC" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 The Hilleberg Unna is a freestanding one person tent and offers 0.5 m2 more room than the Hilleberg Soulo.
 However, it does not have a dedicated vestibule but you can create a vestibule in the Unna by disconnecting a corner in the inner tent or take your gear inside (while leaving your backpack outside or storing it between the inner and outer tent).
 The large entrance can be used as an excellent "panorama window".
+The Hilleberg Unna is a bit heavy compared to the Hilleberg Niak and I would recommend the Hilleberg Unna over the Hilleberg Niak only if you need a freestanding tent or a tent for winter camping.
+If you want to use the Hilleberg Unna as a summer tent then you should consider getting a Hilleberg Inner Mesh for better air ventilation.

 **Fabric:** Kerlon 1200
 **Weight:** 2.2 kg